romuald/mypager/README.rst

 --------

 **TODO**
-- works with perl < v5.10 :( must rewrite / switch regexps with \K
 - be able not to take the columns in account when deciding to switch to less
 - be able to force the use (or not use) of less
 - be able to pass options to less (like the -i flag)